 The bank removed Kellie’s income from the mortgage application but not her student loan debt.
-Instead, her husband’s income was used on the application, which couldn’t afford both the mortgage and Kellie’s student loan payments.
+Instead, her husband’s income alone was used on the application.
+And that wasn’t enough to afford both the mortgage and Kellie’s monthly student loan payment.

 Refinancing student loans before a mortgage can help or hurt

-Refinancing your student loans can cause a hiccup in the process when it comes to debt-to-income (DTI) ratio.
+Refinancing your student loans can cause a hiccup in the process when it comes to debt-to-income ratio (DTI).
 Your DTI ratio is the percentage of your total gross monthly income that goes toward debt.

 This is what happened with Kellie.
-Once her salary was removed from the application, this changed the couple’s DTI ratio.
-With a new practice and student loan payment on a seven-year payoff plan, the couple’s DTI ratio was high.
-In general, it’s best to keep your DTI ratio around 36% to get approved for a mortgage.
+Once her salary was removed from the application, this significantly changed the couple’s DTI.
+With a new practice and student loan payment on a seven-year payoff plan, the couple’s DTI was high.
+In general, it’s best to keep your DTI ratio below 36% to get approved for a mortgage.

 In Kellie’s case, the loan officer suggested that she refinance her student loans again to decrease the $2,300 payment.
-Refinancing your student loans to lower your monthly payment can be a solid strategy, and even though Kellie recently refinanced her student loans, she could refinance student loans more than one time.
+Refinancing your student loans to lower your monthly payment can be a solid strategy.
+Even though Kellie had recently refinanced her student loans, she could refinance student loans more than once.